redhousestudio/redhousestudio.github.io/_projects/project1903-Henosis.md

 Strings and choir were orchestrated by [Max Knoth](https://www.maxknoth.de) and we recorded [Deutsches Filmorchester Babelsberg](https://filmorchester.de/de/) in their amazing [studio](https://filmorchester.de/de/Scoring-Stage/Saal/index.php), the [Echo Collective](https://www.echocollective.be) in [Jet Sound](https://www.jetstudio.com) and [Cappella Amsterdam](https://www.cappellaamsterdam.nl) in [Wisseloord](https://www.wisseloord.nl).
 Organ recorded by [Misja van den Burg](https://misjavandenburg.com) in a New York church.
 3 tracks were produced and mixed by [Maarten Vos](https://maartenvos.com).

 It was a great project with great people.
-Recording and mixing over 1000 channels of audio (in different tunings) into 2.
-Creating a sonic journey of almost 2 hours of shapes and stories, blending acoustics and electronics, classical and the present moment.
+Recording and mixing more than 500 tracks (in different tunings) into 2.
+Creating a sonic journey of almost 2 hours of shapes and Joeps stories, blending acoustics and electronics, classical and the present moment.

 Mastering by [Zino Mikorey](https://www.zinomikorey.com).